Isurwars/Correlation/paper.md

 M. T. Vázquez and O. Jiménez provided the information requested.
 A. López and A. Pompa helped with the maintenance and support of the supercomputer in IIM-UNAM.
 Simulations were partially carried out at the Supercomputing Center of DGTIC-UNAM.
-I.R. would like to express his gratitude to F. B. Quiroga, M. A. Carrillo, R. S. Vilchis, S. Villareal and A. de Leon, for the time invested in testing the code, as well as the structures provided for benchmarks and tests.
+We would like to express our gratitude to F. B. Quiroga, M. A. Carrillo, R. S. Vilchis, S. Villarreal and A. de León, for the time invested in testing the code, as well as the structures provided for benchmarks and tests.

 # References